Registers of previously developed land

 - Residential development of the land is achievable

-Part 1 of the register has been completed for Richmondshire (outside of the Yorkshire Dales National Park) and is available below.
+Part 1 of the register has been completed for Richmondshire (outside of the Yorkshire Dales National Park), and the December 2019 update is available below.
 No sites have been included on part 2 of the register at this time.

 Location plans for the sites included on part 1 of the brownfield land register are available below: